 You can either plan a trip yourself after going through my comprehensive Kaziranga guide or join me as your tour guide to Kaziranga with other travelers in the group and explore the place better, safer and cheaper.
 The best way to reach Kaziranga is to first arrive Guwahati by flight, train or bus and hire a private or shared taxi to the Kaziranga National Park.

 Reader’s Note!– Caution!
-Do check out the latest weather and rain situation in around Kaziranga, The flood situation improves around late September, and the park is open for visitors.
-However, I recommend you to check out our weather forecast of Kaziranga or get in touch with a local like me 🙂 before planning your trip
+Do check out the latest weather and rain situation in Kaziranga, The flood situation improves around late September, and the park is open for visitors.
+However, I recommend you to check out our weather forecast of Kaziranga or get in touch with a local like me 🙂 before planning your trip.

 KAZIRANGA: HOME OF ONE-HORNED RHINO

 This National Park is the most significant reserve for the great one-horned Rhino and shelters about 2200 Rhinos in its lap.
 If that sounds like a small number, I must tell you that this is approximately about two-thirds of their total World’s population.
 Now think again!

 Once found across various parts of North India, this endangered species, started depleting due to excessive hunting either for sport or the trade of its exorbitantly precious horns.
 This continued and reached a level when the life of the one-horned rhinos came close to extinction.